Academic Support & Resources

-Student tutors are available in some academic disciplines.
-Students interested in working with a peer tutor should inquire with their teacher or Form advisor to be assigned to a tutor.
+Students often offer "extra help" sessions in particular subjects during study hall or daytime free periods.
+Individual student tutors are available in some academic disciplines.
+Students interested in working with a peer tutor should inquire with their teacher or form advisor to be assigned to a tutor.

-Students who have particular learning needs and who require additional support may utilize the School's Academic Support program.
-The Academic Support program provides these students with supplementary instruction in the areas of executive functioning skills, writing support, and additional instructional support specific to content areas.
-Our Director of Academic Support works with the Dean of Studies, classroom teachers, parents, and the individual student to design the appropriate level of support for him or her.
+Students who have particular learning needs and who require additional support may utilize the school's academic support program.
+The academic support program provides these students with supplementary instruction in the areas of executive functioning skills, writing support, and additional instructional support specific to content areas.
+Our director of academic support works with the dean of studies, classroom teachers, parents, and the individual student to design the appropriate level of support.
 Our program’s individualized levels of support offer multiple pathways for students to develop the academic confidence and ownership necessary for success at St. Andrew's, in college, and beyond.

-St. Andrew's Academic Support Program serves students who have particular learning needs and require additional support, and assists those students in working towards success within our School’s rigorous, college-preparatory curriculum.
-The Academic Support program provides students with supplementary instruction in the areas of executive functioning skills, writing support, and additional instructional support specific to content areas.
-Our Director of Academic Support works with the Dean of Studies, classroom teachers, parents, and the individual student to design the appropriate level of support for him or her.
+St. Andrew's academic support program serves students who have particular learning needs and require additional support, and assists those students in working towards success within our school’s rigorous college-preparatory curriculum.
+The academic support program provides students with supplementary instruction in the areas of executive functioning skills, writing support, and additional instructional support specific to content areas.
+Our director of academic support works with the dean of studies, classroom teachers, parents, and the individual student to design the appropriate level of support.
 Our program’s individualized levels of support offer multiple pathways for students to develop the academic confidence and ownership necessary for success in college and beyond.

-Academic advisors, teachers, and counselors may refer students who would benefit from more specific and ongoing academic coaching to Dean of Studies Gretchen Hurtt who will serve as the clearinghouse for students working with Director of Academic Support Maggie Harris.
-(Prior to a new student's arrival for the fall semester, any previously identified learning differences for that student should also be reported to Dean of Studies Gretchen Hurtt.)
-Testing for learning differences may be recommended by the School to help a student better understand his or her learning styles, strengths, and weaknesses.
-Testing reports will also provide guidance to the School; evaluations are reviewed by the Dean of Studies, the Academic Support Group (comprised of the Director of Academic Support, Director of Counseling, and Director of Testing), and the School’s consulting psychologist.
-From this review, a learning plan is created for the student, including how and whether requests for learning-difference accommodations may be implemented by the School.
+Academic advisors, teachers, and counselors may refer students who would benefit from more specific and ongoing academic coaching to Dean of Studies Melinda Tower, who will serve as the clearinghouse for students working with Director of Academic Support Maggie Harris.
+(Prior to a new student's arrival for the fall semester, any previously identified learning differences for that student should also be reported to the dean of studies.)
+Testing for learning differences may be recommended by the school to help a student better understand their learning styles, strengths, and weaknesses.
+Testing reports will also provide guidance to the school; evaluations are reviewed by the dean of studies, the Academic Support Group (comprised of the director of academic support, director of counseling, and director of testing), and the school’s consulting psychologist.
+From this review, a learning plan is created for the student, including how and whether requests for learning-difference accommodations may be implemented by the school.
 A learning plan and instructions for approved accommodations are provided to all faculty who teach or advise the student.